pravinmishraaws/devops-micro-internship-interviews/CONTRIBUTING.md

 ---

-## Step 4 — Sync With Upstream & Push to Your Fork
+# Step 4 — Sync With Upstream & Push to Your Fork

 Great follow-up.
 Here’s how I’d **update Step 4** so it’s crystal-clear what changes if you want a **clean history** vs. a **single-commit PR**.

----

-# Step 4 — Sync With Upstream & Push to Your Fork

 ### 4.1 Keep `main` up to date (fast-forward only)